You can book this holiday cottage from:

 En suite: One step up.
 Walk-in shower, toilet and washbasin.

-Bedroom 2: Full size bunk beds, hanging space, shelves, chest of drawers, decorative feature fireplace.
+Bedroom 2: Full size bunk beds (only the bottom bunk bed is to be used.), hanging space, shelves, chest of drawers, decorative feature fireplace.

 Bedroom 3: Double bed, bedside tables and lamps, chest of drawers, hanging rail.